-With Chaim Bloom On Board, Red Sox’s Mookie Betts Dilemma Should Be Top Priority
+NESN

 The Betts situation, regardless, is pretty straightforward.
 The 2018 American League MVP is entering the final season of his contract, and obviously, the two sides haven’t been able to strike a deal on a contract extension.
 It’s Betts’ right to test the market after the 2020 season, and he sure seems intent on doing as much.
 So, do the Red Sox wait it out with Betts and hope to re-sign him if and when he gets to the market?
 Or do they look into trading him either this winter or before next season’s trade deadline?

 “As we’ve said, we think he’s one of the great players in baseball, and in a perfect world, we would like to figure out a way for him to continue to be a player for us for (the rest of) his career,” Red Sox chairman and CEO Tom Werner said.
 “He had the right to test free agency.
-We had conversations with him in the past, and Haim and his group will lead conversations going forward.”
+We had conversations with him in the past, and Chaim and his group will lead conversations going forward.”

 Bloom and the Red Sox’s executive team acknowledged Betts’ name came up in the interview process, but all parties declined to offer any specifics about those conversations.
 Regardless, Bloom and the Red Sox have a franchise-altering decision on their hands, and undoubtedly will be the No. 1 decision that likely not only shapes the beginning of Bloom’s tenure but his entire Red Sox time as a whole.